 *The post below enlists some commonly used expressions that I find highly irritating.
 All opinions expressed in the post are highly personal and not intended to offend.

 I presume it takes monumental effort to type that “O” before this.
-There was a time when people would say “okay”, which moved on to OK and now stands at a mere, meek alphabet.
+There was a time when people would say “okay”, which moved on to OK and now stands at a mere, meek letter.
 It makes me cringe each time I see it.

 “Believe you me.”